-- Reliability testing conducted at the Accountable Entity Level: - The developer conducted testing using inter-unit reliability (IUR) with a bootstrap (n=100) approach.
-This approach utilizes a resampling procedure to estimate the within facility variation that cannot be directly estimated by ANOVA. - The developer calculated a IUR value of 0.93 for the measure, which indicates that 93 percent of the variation in the measure can be attributed to the between-facility differences and 7 percent to the within-facility variation. - The developer notes that this IUR implies a high degree of reliability and can reliably detect differences in performance scores across practitioners. - Dialysis practitioner group practices with less than 11 eligible patients were excluded from this calculation.
+• Reliability testing was conducted at the Accountable Entity level:

+Testing was conducted using the inter-unit reliability (IUR) with a bootstrap (n=100) approach.
+This approach utilizes a resampling procedure to estimate the within facility variation that cannot be directly estimated by ANOVA.

+- O The developer calculated a IUR value of 0.9409 for the measure, which indicates that over 94 percent of the variation in the measure can be attributed to the between-facility differences and 6 percent to the within-facility variation. - O The developer notes that this IUR implies a high degree of reliability and can reliably detect differences in performance scores across practitioners. - Dialysis practitioner group practices with <11 eligible patients were excluded from this calculation.